Ciberusps/unreal-helper-library/README.md

 #### DebugSubsystem

-Any game needs debug system, in midsize commands you always use limited set of debugging tools more always than others, so DebugSubsystem is tool for creating your debug system as fast as possible
+Any game needs debug system, in mid-size commands you always use limited set of debugging tools more always than others, so **DebugSubsystem** is as tool for creating your debug system as fast as possible

+Use case:
+I want to have debug for AbilitySystem, it should turn on/off, available in editor between sessions and

 Components:

-- `DebugSubsystem`
+##### DebugSubsystem

+- you can get `IsDebugCategoryEnabled`

+##### DebugSubsystemSettings

+- add new categories, turn on/off default state, every debug category is a tag
-- `DebugCategoryComponents` (DCC) - adfa
+- `DebugCategoryComponents` (DCC)

+##### Check is category enabled/subscribe on debug category state change

-- `WaitDebugCategoryChange` - blueprint node
+- `WaitDebugCategoryChange` - blueprint node to easier check `isDebugCategoryEnabled` or not and wait for its changes
 - `IsUHLDebugSubsystemEnabled` - blueprint node
 - `DebugCategoriesList` - UI component for quick integration in your debug menu